pi-dissertacoes/pi-dissertacoes.github.io/docs/The Platform/3-Requirements.md

 - The system should automate approval workflows for dissertation proposals, ensuring that they are reviewed and approved by the appropriate parties before being published;
 - Notifications should be sent to the relevant users when a proposal is submitted, approved, or rejected.

-### Document management

-- The system must allow users to upload, download, update and delete documents;

 ## Non-functional